kai-neuhaus/json_MATLAB_gui/README.md

 Do you need a dialog in MATLAB in five minutes?
 Well this could work for you if you don't have too high expectations.

-This hacky code is translating a simplified dialog declaration into a MATLAB GUI and also keeps the values stored.
+This hacky code is translating a simplified dialog declaration (JSON syntax) into a MATLAB GUI and also keeps the values stored (in the same JSON file).

-So any values you enter into the gui fields are stored for the next call.
+So any values you enter into the gui fields are stored in the JSON configuration file for the next call.

-To use this in your program a structure is returned with all the values.
+To use this in your program a MATLAB structure is returned with all the values.

 ## Quick start
 ```